 In McAllen, Texas, the location of our largest facility, McAllen Medical Center (which is operated by a subsidiary of UHS), intense competition has continued from other healthcare providers, including physician owned facilities.
 A physician-owned hospital in the market added new in-patient capacity in late 2004 which has eroded a portion of the facility's higher margin business, including cardiac procedures.
-As a result, the facility continues to experience significant declines in patient volume and profitability.
-In response to these competitive pressures, UHS has, among other things, undertaken significant capital investment in the market including a new dedicated 120-bed children's facility, which was completed and opened during the first quarter of 2006, as well as a 134-bed replacement behavioral health facility, which is scheduled to be completed and opened during the third quarter of 2006.
-We will not have an ownership interest in the real estate assets of either of these newly constructed UHS facilities.
+As a result, the facility has experienced significant declines in patient volume and profitability.
+In response to these competitive pressures, UHS has, among other things, undertaken significant capital investment in the market including a new dedicated 120-bed children's facility, which was completed and opened during the first quarter of 2006, as well as a 134-bed replacement behavioral health facility, which was completed and opened during the second quarter of 2006.
+We do not have an ownership interest in the real estate assets of either of these newly constructed UHS facilities.
 A continuation of the increased provider competition in this market, as well as the additional capacity currently under construction, by UHS and others, could result in additional erosion of the net revenues and financial operating results of McAllen Medical Center which may negatively impact the bonus rents earned by us on this facility and may potentially have a negative impact on the future lease renewal terms (current lease expires in December, 2011) and the underlying value of the property.

 During the third quarter of 2004, Wellington Regional Medical Center, our 121-bed acute care facility located in West Palm Beach, Florida, sustained storm damage caused by a hurricane.
 This facility is leased by a wholly-owned subsidiary of UHS and pursuant to the terms of the lease, UHS is responsible for maintaining replacement cost property insurance for the facility, a substantial portion of which is insured by a commercial carrier.
 The facility did not experience significant business interruption.
-During the three months ended March 31, 2005, UHS incurred \$1.5 million in replacement costs in connection with this property.
-Since these additional costs have also been recovered from UHS, \$1.5 million was included in net income during the three month period ended March 31, 2005.
+During the three and six months ended June 30, 2005, UHS incurred \$1.2 million and \$2.7 million, respectively, in replacement costs in connection with this property.
+Since these additional costs have also been recovered from UHS, \$1.2 million and \$2.7 million, respectively, were included in net income during the three and six month periods ended June 30, 2005.
 As of December 31, 2005, UHS spent a total of approximately \$6.6 million to replace the damaged property at this facility and this amount is reflected as buildings and improvements on our Condensed Consolidated Balance Sheet.
-The repairs to the facility have been completed as of December 31, 2005.
+The repairs to the facility were completed as of December 31, 2005.

-The combined revenues generated from the leases on the five UHS hospital facilities (including Chalmette) accounted for approximately 48% of our total consolidated revenues for both three month periods ended March 31, 2006 and 2005, respectively.
-Including 100% of the revenues generated at the unconsolidated LLCs in which we have various non-controlling equity interests ranging from 33% to 98%, the combined revenues generated from the five UHS hospital facilities, as a percentage of our total consolidated and unconsolidated revenues, accounted for approximately 24% and 26% for the three month periods ended March 31, 2006 and 2005, respectively.
+The combined revenues generated from the leases on the five UHS hospital facilities (including Chalmette) accounted for approximately 48% of our total consolidated revenues for both of the three and six month periods ended June 30, 2006 and 2005.
+Including the revenues generated at the unconsolidated LLCs in which we have various non-controlling equity interests ranging from 33% to 98%, the combined revenues generated from the five UHS hospital facilities, as a percentage of our total consolidated and unconsolidated revenues, accounted for approximately 24% for both of the three month periods ended June 30, 2006 and 2005 and 24% and 25% for the six month periods ended June 30, 2006 and 2005, respectively.
 In addition, five medical office buildings owned by LLCs in which we hold various non-controlling equity interests, include tenants which are subsidiaries of UHS.